teyasio/galvins-unitbars/Readme.txt

    Hide when Dead     Hide the bar when the player is dead.
    Hide in Vehicle    Hide the bar if a vehicle.
    Show Always        The bar will be shown all the time.
-   Show when Active   Show the bar if there is activity.
+   Hide not Active    Hide the bar when it's not active.
    Hide no Combat     Don't hide the bar when not in combat.

 * Copy Settings